RifabutinOther Names: Mycobutin, RFB Drug Class: Opportunistic Infections and Coinfections

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Whether rifabutin can harm an unborn baby is unknown.
-Rifabutin should be used during pregnancy only if the potential benefits outweigh the risks.
+Rifabutin should be used during pregnancy only if the potential benefit justifies the potential risk to the .
 Talk to your health care provider about possible risks with taking rifabutin when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.